Search: 389 results

 "Meanwhile, Babylon's king is standing at the fork of the road, where he can head in either of two directions, and that's where he is practicing divination.
 Shaking his arrows, he's asking questions of his teraphim while he examines livers.

-There were three guardrooms on each side of the gate toward the east; the three were the same size, and the side pillars on each side measured the same.
+There were three recesses on each side of the east gate, each with the same measurements, and the pilasters on either side also had the same measurements.

 And a wall {was before} the alcoves; {one cubit on either side} [was the] wall from here.
 And the alcove {was six cubits on each side}.